Kampfkarren/selene/PLUGIN TODO.md

 - permissions
 - Document multithreading behavior (one lua per thread)
 - Document that values can't be saved across pass() calls
+- Error messages are inconsistent, should all be lowercase
+- In VSC extension, while downloading GitHub, don't run again